 Total Drama is an example of season escalation.
 The first season was a parody of reality shows, and the cast did standard Survivor-style challenges on an island.
 The second season, Total Drama Action, put them on a larger abandoned film set where the challenges were based on movie genres.
 The third season, Total Drama World Tour, was about (you guessed it) the contestants going around the world, and every episode had a song along with the challenge.
 The fourth season, Total Drama Revenge of the Island, had a new cast on the same island as before, but this time everything was radioactive and there were mutant animals all over the place.

 Chris McLean, the host of the show, also gets gradually more sadistic as the series goes on.
 Case in point: Season 1's eliminated contestants left the island by boat.
 Season 4's left by catapult.

-World War II: Although calling it a sequel might be a bit disrespectful, World War 2 followed as a consequence of World War I, and was fought on a scale that will hopefully never be seen again.
+World War II: Although calling it a sequel might be a bit disrespectful, World War II followed as a consequence of World War I, which itself had the Franco-Prussian war as a background precursor due to France's involvment in both conflicts, and was fought on a scale that will hopefully never be seen again.
 Most of the world had a connection to a conflict during the time period, be it by way of occupation, direct involvement in the primary conflict, resuming old rivalries, or simply having colonial garrisons reinforced to protect against other colonial powers' opportunism.
 World War I, by comparison, was mostly fought in Europe.